msosborne3/msosborne3.github.io/_posts/2017-03-12-setting_up_paperclip_aws_s3_heroku.markdown

 ---
 layout: post
 title:  "Setting Up Paperclip + AWS S3 + Heroku"
-date:   2017-03-12 05:18:35 +0000
+date:   2017-03-12 00:18:36 -0500
 ---

 This past week I have been working on deploying my Rails app, Venture, I ran into several issues.
-However, DEFINITELY the most frustrating thing was when I discovered that none of the photos uploaded with the paperclip gem were persisting!
+However, **definitely** the most frustrating thing was when I discovered that none of the photos uploaded with the paperclip gem were persisting!
 I was so confused as to how it could work perfectly in development, but fail so miserably in production.
 I guess I was forgetting that the application is configured differently in production than it is in development.

 ![](http://i.giphy.com/zPOErRpLtHWbm.gif)